segalion/securitasdirect/README.md

 - Perú:
 So change country and traslate could be needed.
 Please report ISSUEs about it.
 Thanks.

+Please.
+Take into account a new aproximation of same control with mobile api: https://github.com/Cebeerre/VerisureAPIClient (thanks Cebeerre for your sharing project....)

 TODO:
 - Photo requests
 - Enable/disable keys and remotes